bbrochier/styleguide-boilerplate/README.md

 3. Link the fonts of your project if you have special ones
 4. That's it!
 You're good to go!

-_TIP: To better match your project design, be sure to change the styleguide colors as you wish ;)_
+_TIP: To better match your project design, be sure to change the styleguide colors as you wish.
+The colors of the SVG icons can be changed directly in the svg code._

 ## How to use